 5. Recap, Review, Restate

 Shirley asks staff to recap, review, and restate the action plan.
-In this phase the staff focus on their desired results.
+In this phase, the staff focuses on their desired results.
 They answer questions related to What, Where, Why, How, When and then establish the next meeting time.
-The staff discuss the resources available, barriers needing to be eliminated, who would be accountable for each phase and what they would be doing, and the consequences of accomplishing their goal both positive and negative.
+The staff discusses the resources available, barriers needing to be eliminated, who would be accountable for each phase and what they would be doing, and the consequences of accomplishing their goal both positive and negative.

 Shirley assists staff and suggests that they put in writing this complete process with the beginning date and estimated completion date.
+She also wants the staff to have ownership and the individual who is to accomplish each process is also listed in writing.
 She praises the team for all their efforts and for being willing to make change a positive.

 Shirley felt she had done a good job and implemented the coaching process effectively.
 Now she would talk to her coach and would be asked: What worked well?
 What did not work well?
 What could have been done differently?

-In summary a Coaches' feedback should be kept simple and should to the following:
+In summary, a Coaches' feedback should be kept simple and should do the following:

 A key to coaching is to remember the importance of good communication.
-As Chick Waddell (2000) states “developing people involves effectively communicating and challenging an employee to think and grow on their own.”
-Understanding the perspective and style of other people makes communicating and coaching effective.
+As Chick Waddell states “developing people involves effectively communicating and challenging an employee to think and grow on their own.6” Understanding the perspective and style of other people makes communicating and coaching effective.